How to Make “Cooler Corn on the Cob” for your next family picnic or outdoor event when you need a lot of cooked corn on the cob.

 There would be no way to have 20-30 ears of corn ready and waiting for your picnic guests without using some sort of method to keep the corn fresh, hot and fly-free.

-This is our favorite method of providing hot corn on the cob to our picnic guests.
+Hot and ready cooler corn is our favorite method of providing hot buttred corn on the cob to our picnic guests.

 Buy fresh corn on the cob – Always buy corn the morning of your picnic if possible.
 Your best bet to getting the freshest corn is to visit your local farmers market.